Pipe-Bomb/discogs-plugin/README.md

     Discogs Plugin
 </h1>

 Retrives artist attributes from [Discogs](https://www.discogs.com).
-This plugin doesn't implement any identities, and requires another plugin to assign the "`discogs_artist_id`" to artists before it will retrieve attributes for them.
+This plugin doesn't implement any identities, and requires another plugin to assign the "`discogs_artist_id`" identity to artists before it will retrieve attributes for them.
 Initially designed to be used alongside the official [MusicBrainz plugin](https://github.com/pipe-bomb/musicbrainz-plugin), which correctly implements this identity.

 ## Installation